section-engineering-education/engineering-education/content/articles/how-to-build-a-web-crawler-with-java/index.md

 An example of such a tool is the [Google Captcha](https://support.google.com/a/answer/1217728?hl=en)

 #### Inconsistent webpage structures
 The structures of websites are different from one another.
-Due to this dynamism, a web crawler that performs well on one website, may fail on the another.
+Due to this dynamism, a web crawler that performs well on one website may fail on another.

 ### Java libraries to build web crawlers
 Although this tutorial will only cover the concept of web crawling at the fundamental level, without the use of any external libraries, here are some Java API's you can integrate with your application to perform web crawling: